YaqiWang0/INFO5100-final-project-20Sep/src/controller/ReadMeForUseCase11.md

 This is use case 11 (team 5)!

 If you want to run our code, run 'CustomerLogin'.
+Please use IntelliJ IDEA!
+Using eclipse may cause error.

 The database contains two forms: